larryoatmeal/Incident-Response-Manager/README.md

 ## TODO ##

+* improve exception and other error handling
+* move components that are calling queries on the models out of the views and into the controllers
-* "next update at" should default to now + some interval
+* "next update at" should default to now + some default interval
 * embed a solr server for more free form search